-After school club (26)
+After school club

-After school clubs provide childcare after school hours, and are a safe place for children to play, relax and socialise.
+After school clubs offers care outside of the child’s full time school day, running before school, after school and during the school holidays for children aged 3-11+ years.
 Some clubs that are not run by schools can collect children from their school at the end of the day.

-Family support services (385)
+Family support services

 Family support services cover a range of support services, networks and facilities for parents and carers and young people to enhance their capacity to cope with the challenges of family life.
 These services also help children and young people reach their full potential.
 Family Support Services can be provided by the statutory, voluntary and private sectors.

-Children and young people's activities (105)
+Children and young people's activities

 A range of information about local clubs and activities for children and young people.

-Parent and toddler / preschool activities (54)
+Parent and toddler / preschool activities

 School based nurseries are aimed at pre-school children aged three to four years old.
 Children could attend a part-time funded education place at a school based nursery the term after their third birthday.